 |Hispanic or Latino||4,036|

-CIS appeals to people across the globe.
+Americans aren’t the only ones with an interest in CIS.
 About 8.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia